-3The Squatters’ Speakeasy is the working title of my novel in progress.
+The Squatters’ Speakeasy is the working title of what was going to be my second novel.
 A regular blues jam in the caretaker’s cottage slowly slithers into the trophy house just up the drive.
 No one really notices when artists start hanging their work on the walls, or when one woman commandeers the restaurant-sized kitchen and starts making cookies for the concertgoers.
 When do the jams turn into concerts?
 No one notices that either.

 I’m trying to imagine my way to the Squatters’ Speakeasy because I need it for my own creative survival.
 I hijacked the Squatters’ domain name for From the Seasonally Occupied Territories.
 For quite a few years now, a virtual speakeasy has been emerging on Martha’s Vineyard, in blogs and websites and inspired Facebook organizing.
 More recently, like in the wake of the disastrous 2016 election, it’s added a grassroots political connection.
 It’s as though The Squatters’ Speakeasy was waiting for these things to happen.
 Now I’m looking forward to getting back to it.